Mat-O-Lab/AluTrace-Data-and-Documentation/README.md

 When using the decentralized data from the MDS, the design engineer is empowered to provide an optimized lightweight design that results in a weight reduction of 23 percent in comparison to the cast component.
 Furthermore, the lightweight design demonstrates significantly improved properties compared to a geometry designed according to the previous state-of-the-art in topology optimization without linkage of material and process data via the MDS.The AluTrace use case demonstrates the benefits of a cross-institutional data space in a real-world scenario that further exploits the AM lightweight potential.

 ### Further Literature
 - [Position Paper](https://www.trusts-data.eu/wp-content/uploads/2022/06/01-The-AluTrace-Use-Case-Harnessing-Lightweight-Design-Potentials-via-the-Materials-Data-Space.pdf) and a [Lightning Talk](https://www.youtube.com/watch?v=4FoApZMCrSw) on the implementation of the cross-institutional data space.
 - Final [Project Report (German)](doc/dummydoc.txt).
 - [Technical Article (German)](https://www.ingenieur.de/fachmedien/wt-werkstattstechnik/fraunhofer-gesellschaft/leichtbau-datenvernetzung-fuer-additive-fertigung/) with focus on the design algorithm.

-## Organization of this repository
+## Organization of the research data

-This repository contains the semantic data produced in this project, including
+This repository is organized as follows
 - src:
   - the RDF data and ontologies, [->What data is provied?](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/tree/main/src/RDF%20data%20and%20ontologies), [->How to use this data for different purposes?](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/blob/main/src/RDF%20data%20and%20ontologies/README.md#how-to-use-this-data-for-different-purposes)
   - the SPARQL queries written for the project along with the returns of those SPARQL queries, [->What do the queries describe?](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/tree/main/src/SPARQL%20queries%20and%20results)